 The Civil War

-After Abraham Lincoln won the presidential election, southern states began declaring their secession from the country.
-The Civil War began in April 1861 when Fort Sumter was attacked by the Confederate army.
+After Abraham Lincoln won the 1860 presidential election, southern states began declaring their secession from the country, primarily over the issue of slavery.
+The Civil War officially began in 1861 when the newly established Confederate Army attacked Fort Sumter in South Carolina.
 Four years of battles and conflict between the Union and Confederate armies followed.
 Lincoln made ending slavery a goal of the war with the Emancipation Proclamation, which he issued on Jan.
 1, 1863.

-With more than 620,000 dead soldiers, the Civil War is the deadliest in U.S. history.
-There were 1,523 Medal of Honor recipients in the Civil War.
+With more than 620,000 dead troops, the Civil War is the deadliest in U.S. history, and the conflict produced 1,523 Medal of Honor recipients.

 Important Figures and Events of the Civil War